 In 2003, Ms. Finnamore graduated from the University of South Carolina with a degree in vocal performance.
 While there, she performed several roles with orchestra, including First Witch in Dido and Aeneas, La Prima Cercatrice from Suor Angelica, and Anna Gomez in The Consul.
 She also performed the role of Nadezhda (in Russian) from Rimsky-Korsakov’s little-known opera Boyarina Vera Sheloga.
 Since 2003, Jillian has studied and worked with many wonderful teachers, coaches, conductors, and directors.
 They include Kamal Kahn, Karen Huffstodt, Anthony Pilavachi, Graciela Araya, Mary Mills, Janet Williams, Angelo Raciti, David Aronson, Jack Li Vigni, Elizabeth Bishop, Giovanni Reggioli, Dona Vaughn, Dr. Joy Schreier, David Gowland, Curt Peters, Caroline Rogers, Martin Katz, Felice Venanzoni, and many more amazing music professionals.
 She has participated in both the Harrower and Crittenden Opera Workshops, the Lotte Lehmann Akademie, Bel Canto in Tuscany, and the Mediterranean Opera Festival.
 Finally, Jillian joined Total Vocal Freedom for 1 ½ years, an Alexander Technique training course led by Peter Jacobson.

 Jillian Finnamore was born in Papua New Guinea and raised in West Africa.

-If you’re interested in learning more, please click the following button to view Jillian’s Reiki and Singing blog.
+If you’re interested in learning more, please click the following button to view Jillian's Patreon website.